Final report for ONE18-323

 Education & Outreach Activities and Participation Summary

-The partners and myself are learning more about the maple sugaring market and VT maple production.
+Conversely, the three Farm to School regional partners and NOFA-VT Farm to School Program staff learned more about the maple sugaring market and VT maple production.

 Perhaps the most notable changes during the grant period were the relationships that producers made with school nutrition personnel and with students they hosted or did taste tests with.
 As an example, a Orleans sugar maker commented, “… the maple tasting at Barton and Orleans went great!
 The school food service were awesome.
 They did great communicating with me beforehand and did an awesome job with the kids during the tastings with me.”
 It takes a lot of time and direct contact to develop these relationships, but students, school nutrition personnel and the sugar makers who participated got a lot out of the experiences and want to continue.